Hare Snipe Creek

 Hare Snipe Creek is a tributary of Crabtree Creek that rises in the northern Raleigh, North Carolina.
 The creek then flows south to Lake Lynn and on to Crabtree Creek.
 The watershed is about 19% forested.

+Wastewater

+In June of 2018, approximately 364,000 gallons of untreated wastewater were released into a tributary of the creek because erosion of the stream's banks led to a broken sewer main.

+In August of 2021, a damaged pipe caused about 6,300 gallons of sewage to spill and enter the Creek north of Crabtree Valley Mall.